SARPi Project - Slackware ARM on a Raspberry Pi

 •

-If you're in need of help, or have something to contribute, one of the best places to get (and offer) support for Slackware ARM is on the Linux Questions Forum.
-Another priceless resource is the Slackware Documentation Project.
+If you're in need of help, or have something to contribute, one of the best places to get (and offer) support for Slackware Linux is on the Linux Questions Forum.
+Another valuable resource is the Slackware Documentation Project.